denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 [/r/parenting](https://www.reddit.com/r/parenting/),
 [/r/cancer](https://www.reddit.com/r/askhistorians/), or
 [/r/MakeupAddiction](https://www.reddit.com/r/makeupaddiction/).
 Attracting
-from several hundred to several hundred thousand of subscribers, subreddits like these encourage an engaged public.
+from several hundred to several hundred thousand subscribers, subreddits like these encourage an engaged public.
 They enforce rules, moderate discussion, and hold elections.
 They are true communities in other words, because they share a set of common values, which then govern the comportment of their constituents.

 In this light, Reddit, the umbrella entity, is at best a community of communities.
 More reasonably, it can be better described as a platform that facilitates a range of activities: some communal in nature, some commercial, and other simply private.
-In fact, there are thousands of subreddits not accessible to the public that act as nothing more than personal news aggregators.
-A redditor on /r/AskReddit [writes](https://www.reddit.com/r/AskReddit/comments/1qr54b/why_do_private_subreddits_exist/) "I have a private sub[reddit] for me and my SO [significant other], it's like a private conversation when you get 2 karma per link."
+In fact, there are thousands of subreddits not accessible to the public at all that act as nothing more than personal news aggregators.
+For example, a redditor on /r/AskReddit [writes](https://www.reddit.com/r/AskReddit/comments/1qr54b/why_do_private_subreddits_exist/) "I have a private sub[reddit] for me and my SO [significant other], it's like a private conversation when you get 2 karma per link."

-These distinctions (between private and public, community and platform) matter, because if Reddit is not a community, there is no reason to expect a uniform set of responses or behaviors from it as a whole.
+These distinctions---between private and public, community and platform---matter, because if Reddit is not a community, there is no reason to expect a uniform set of responses or behaviors from it as a whole.
 Participants in /r/AskScience, for example, would likely want nothing to do with now banned